 (A) The name of the reporter who wrote the article was revealed in the notice.

-(B) Computer Day Editorial Staff made a phone call to Mr. Nedfrom.
+(B) Computer Day editorial staff made a phone call to Mr. Nedfrom.

 (C) It is Mr. Nedfrom that requested Computer Day magazine to apologize to him.